MonashDataFluency/python-web-scraping/markdowns/section-4-wrangling-and-analysis.md

 - `[^a-zA-Z\- ]` : matches anything other than (signified by `^`) `a` to `z` OR `A` to `Z` OR `-` OR empty space.

 Patterns like these are useful for replacing or filtering everything else.
+For practicing regex, try these patterns or your own examples on https://regexr.com/.
 Now lets clean and extract the data we need as follows,

 ```python